EgorBo/EgorBo.github.io/_posts/2019-07-01-peephole-optimizations.md

 }
 {% endhighlight %}

 The optimizer still recognizes the pattern and simplifies it by removing redundant (from its point of view) `0 - a` and `0 - b` operations.
 But we do need them!
 We save them to the global variables!
-Thus it leads to this:
+Thus, it leads to this:

 {% highlight llvm linenos %}
 define dso_local i32 @_Z4Foo2ii(i32, i32)